Professor Weixiang Shen

 Professor Weixiang Shen received his BEng., MEng., and PhD degrees all from Electrical Engineering.
 He worked in several universities as a Lecturer, Associate Professor and Research Fellow in China, German, Singapore and Malaysia.
 Currently, he is a Professor at School of Software and Electrical Engineering, Swinburne University of Technology, Melbourne, Australia.

 Professor Shen is an Associate Editor of IET Power Electronics, Editor Board Member of Journal of Energy Storage and founding Board Member of journal Vehicles.
 He guest-edited several special issues for Applied Energy, Journal of Cleaner Production, Energy and IEEE Access.
 He has also served as a conference organizing committee member, session chair and track chair for a few international conferences, such as The IEEE International Conference on Industrial Electronics and Applications (ICIEA).
 He was a general chair of the International Conference on Energy, Ecology and Environment (ICEEE2018) held in Melbourne, Australia, 2018.

-applied research on battery energy storage for electric vehicles and renewable energy systems
+Applied research on battery energy storage for electric vehicles and renewable energy integration

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 Battery safety and integrity of battery packaging

 Design of next generation battery management systems for EVs

 Integration of EVs into power grids (G2V and V2G)

 Integration of renewable energy sources into power grids with battery storage